We've built a new set of tools to help you take control Try them now

-How Kōura invests in cryptocurrency?
+How Kōura invests in Bitcoin

-The easy way to invest in Crypto
+The easy way to invest in Bitcoin

 How we Purchase Bitcoin

 No need for wallets or setting up accounts with people you aren’t sure of.
 Investing in Bitcoin is easy with Kōura.
-Signup, and allocate a part of your KiwiSaver to our Crypto fund.
+Signup, and allocate a part of your KiwiSaver investment to our Bitcoin fund.
 It takes less than 5 minutes and is arguably the most secure way you can invest in Bitcoin.
-Use your KiwiSaver to learn about Bitcoin investing, and if you like it you can then take the plunge into the deep end – self custody and wallets.

 Pairing Bitcoin with KiwiSaver could be the game-changer you need.
 Here's why: